Nunes beats Peña to regain UFC women's bantamweight belt - WHIZ News

 Referee Herb Dean stopped the fight between Moreno and Kara-France at 4:34 after Moreno, sporting a deep cut under his right eye with blood streaming down his face and onto his chest, landed a liver kick that dropped Kara-France.
 Moreno then finished him off.

-Moreno (20-6), from Tijuana, Mexico, came in as the division’s top-ranked contender and Kara-France (24-10), from New Zealand, second.
+Moreno (20-6-2), from Tijuana, Mexico, came in as the division’s top-ranked contender and Kara-France (24-10), from New Zealand, was second.
 Moreno was backed by a crowd that chanted “Mo-re-no!” and “Me-xi-co!” at times during the match.

 Deiveson Figueiredo regained the flyweight belt from Moreno last January with a unanimous decision in a trilogy fight in the 125-pound division.
-But because of a hand injury sustained by Figueiredo.
+But Figueiredo sustained a hand injury several months ago and could not make a title defense, resulting in UFC creating an interim title fight.

-Afterward Saturday’s bout, Figueiredo entered the octagon carrying his championship belt and met with Moreno.
-Figueiredo said he’d like to host Moreno in his native Brazil for the undisputed title, and Moreno indicated his approval.
+After Saturday’s bout, Figueiredo entered the octagon carrying his championship belt and met with Moreno.
+Figueiredo said he’d like to host Moreno in his native Brazil for the undisputed title.

 Sergei Pavlovich was awarded a TKO in 55 seconds into a scheduled three-round heavyweight bout against Derrick Lewis, the oldest fighter on the card at 37 years old and a fan favorite from Houston.
 Pavlovich landed a series of punches to Lewis’ head and upper body.
 Lewis finally went down but jumped right back up as referee Dan Miragliotta stopped it, as Lewis and the crowd both expressed their displeasure with the ruling.